Understanding Parshat Va’era

 - I don’t have enough money to become an Israeli, or

-The first group are the bottom rung slaves, wage slaves who cannot see themselves clear to running for their lives unless they first reach a certain economic threshold (an ante that always gets mysteriously upped as soon as it is reached).
+The first group comprises the bottom-rung slaves; wage slaves who cannot see themselves clear to running for their lives unless they first reach a certain economic threshold (an ante that always gets mysteriously upped as soon as it is reached).

-The second group are too rich and refuse to pay the price in terms of Israeli taxes despite the fact they would still be rich after paying for the privilege of living as free people.
+The second group is comprised of those who are too rich and refuse to pay the price in terms of Israeli taxes despite the fact they would still be rich after paying for the privilege of living as free people.

 Hence, we rarely act in our own best interests, preferring to be armchair Zionists, sending or kids to gap years in questionable yeshivot, or worse yet to real hesder yeshivot where they sit as eunuchs next to real Jews who know how to fight and can combine Torah with Golani and Tzanhanim.